 Age of the tattoo

 Although tattoos are permanent, the pigment does actually fade over time.
-Ever wondered why a tattoo over 10 years old might look more faded than say a tattoo only 6 months old?
+Ever wondered why a tattoo a 20 year old tattoo might look more faded than say a tattoo only 6 months old?

 This is because the body is naturally trying to get rid of the ink over time.
 The body knows there are foreign elements that need to be removed .
 However the ink particles are too large.
 Which is why it can’t shift the entire tattoo.
 Not without the help of a professional laser machine designed to break the ink down.